Kerler-Lyubashenko Functors on 4-Dimensional 2-Handlebodies: Kirby and signed top tangle categories

 We also have a \textit{forgetful} functor

 given by the identity on objects, and sending every pair $(T,\sig)$ in $\ETTH(m,m')$ to the top tangle $T$.

 Next, there is a \textit{handle decomposition} functor

-given by the identity on objects, and sending every Kirby tangle $T$ in $\KTan(m,m')$ to the relative handlebody in $\RHB(m,m')$ obtained by attaching 1-handles along dotted unknots (or rather by removing complementary 2-handles whose belt spheres are determined by dotted unknots, which is the same) and attaching 2-handles along undotted components.
-The functor $D$ is an equivalence, see \cite[Proposition~2.3]{BP11}.
+given by the identity on objects, and sending every Kirby tangle $T$ in $\KTan(m,m')$ to the handlebody in $\RHB(m,m')$ obtained by attaching 1-handles with cocores determined by Seifert discs of dotted unknots (or equivalently by removing complementary 2-handles with belt spheres determined by dotted unknots, which is the same) and attaching 2-handles along undotted components according to framings.
+The functor $D$ is an equivalence, see \cite[Proposition~2.3.1]{BP11}.

 We consider now the \textit{signed surgery presentation} functor